Z-snails/mitten_preorder/README.md

 - [ ] Find reference of proof that solving metavariables works (for pattern fragment)
     - [ ] Read it
 - [ ] Fix the bug in stream.tt

+# Log

+## 2025-09-02 16:52

+`read_back_meta` was wrong --- it incorrectly changed the size at which each term in the delayed sub was read back at.
+The fix was to just use the same size for each (since each term in the sub is in the same context)